zuplo-samples/neon-postgrest/README.md

 # Neon PostgREST API Demo

-Are you using/considering Neon - but wish you had the ability to interact with your database via API/SDK like Supabase?
+Are you using/considering [Neon](https://neon.tech) (or your own hosted Postgres) - but wish you had the ability to interact with your database via API/SDK like Supabase?
 Look no further!
-This project shows you exactly how to recreate that API and developer experience.
+This project shows you exactly how to recreate the Supabase API and developer experience.
 [Try the Demo](https://neon-postgrest.zuplopreview.net/).

 ## Installation